yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 #### Roles and Responsibilities
 Each committee should:

-* Appoint a committee chair, and optionally a co-chair
+* Appoint a committee chair, and, optionally, a co-chair
 * Identify term limits for chair/co-chair/standard members
 * Provide a public “Roles and Responsibilities” document for the committee and its members
-* Create internal documentation, including:
+* Create internal documentation (which may be made public), including:
   * Process for recruiting and selecting new members
   * Process for on-boarding new members
   * Process for off-boarding members